Contributing

 file.
 This convention helps keep chapters together in the file system and easy to view either directly on github or gitbook.

-You'll find the table of contents in the SUMMARY.md file.
+You'll find the table of contents in the file.
 It's a nested list of markdown links.
 You can link to a file simply by putting the filename (including the extension) inside the link target.

-This is the root README.md file.
+This is the root file.
 It's intent is to give the reader an elevator pitch of what this document is about is and why we think it is useful.

 Moments after your edits are merged, they will be automatically published to the web, as a downloadable PDF, .mobi file (Kindle compatible), and ePub file (iBooks compatible).